FT-Autonomous/ft_docs_2.0/docs/miscellaneous/feedback.md

 * The judges love redundancies.
 * The safey chart/Risk Assessment is very important
   * Need to include Grip of tires
+* Prepare for if we have unlimited budget, what would we get.
+* Submit all doucments in time to avoid penalitys/Reduction in points.

 ## Design:

 ### 2024-2025 Feedback

+**(Second Place, Presentation)**

 #### Overall Concept: